kvysotskyi/go-iap-mac/README.md

 - Verify the VM has RDP enabled (Windows) or xrdp installed (Linux)
 - Check that port 3389 is listening on the VM

+### FreeRDP connection fails

+If FreeRDP fails to launch:

+- **FreeRDP not found**: Install FreeRDP using `brew install freerdp`
+- **Credentials missing**: Ensure you've saved the connection with credentials stored in Keychain
+- **Tunnel not running**: Make sure the tunnel is started before connecting with FreeRDP
+- **Check logs**: View the tunnel logs in the app for detailed error messages from FreeRDP

 ## FAQ